 Linux wheels are built using manylinux.
 These wheels should work out of the box for most of the distros (which use GNU C standard library) out there since they are built against an old version of glibc.

 manylinux images have been extended with some OpenCV dependencies.
 See Docker folder for more info.

 Supported Python versions

 Python 2.7 is the only supported version in 2.x series.
-Python 3.x releases follow Numpy releases, for example Python 3.3 is no longer supported by Numpy so the support for it has been dropped in opencv-python too.
+Python 3.x releases follow Numpy releases.
+For example Python 3.3 is no longer supported by Numpy so support for it has been dropped in

 Currently, builds for following Python versions are provided: